spax021/OrangeHRM/OrangeHRM/README.md

 WebDriverManager (Bony Garcia) for managing web drivers<br>
 TestNG for running tests and taking screen shots when test fail<br>
 Allure TBD<br>
+Jenkins TBD<br>

 Using Hard Assert for UI<br>
 Using Soft Assert for API<br>

+Introducing MongoDB to the project as dataBase for inital values of candidates and employees<br>
+Due to frequent restarts of Orange data base, I don't have consistent data which I can use to manipulate.<br>

 ## Project Structure: